Oral health · Dogs and cats

 Discolored teeth or tartar buildup

-Excessive drooling or blood in saliva
+Excessive drooling or blood in the saliva

 Loss of appetite or weight loss